 START DELAY Pulse Input The following sequence of entries are made on the Touchpad to create a future starting time for the operation of the Sampler.
 The ACTIVE SETTINGS are not being altered.
+SET 1.
+Press the SET key.
+START 4 DELAY 2.
+Press the START DELAY key.
 3. Press an ARROW key.
 Continue until Pulse Input is shown on the display.

-The display will show a new screen containing the option title PULSE INPUT on the top line and a 7 digit number with the leftmost digit flashing as an input prompt.
+ENTER 4.
+Press the ENTER key.
+PULSE INPUT 0000001 The display will show a new screen containing the option title PULSE INPUT on the top line and a 7 digit number with the leftmost digit flashing as an input prompt.
 To set the number of pulses required to be input before a sample program is started, use the ARROW keys to move the flashing prompt until it is over the digit requiring change.

-Press a number key (0-9) to replace any existing number and advance the flashing prompt to the next digit to change.
-Replace digits as required, then press ENTER.
+ENTER Press a number key (0-9) to replace any existing number and advance the flashing prompt to the next digit to change.
+Replace digits as required, then press ENTER .
+START DELAY <entered></entered> The display will echo the last entry with <entered>.

-START DELAY <ENTERED>

 Any wrong entries will require re-entry.
 If ENTER has not been pressed, reposition the prompt over the incorrect digit and replace it.
-After ENTER has been pressed, the entire entry must be redone from the beginning (press SET).
+After ENTER has been pressed, the entire entry must be redone from the beginning (press SET).</entered>